 Lasting Results

-Maintaining great oral hygiene habits after teeth whitening treatment is important.
-This will help aid the longevity of your new smile.
-Your teeth whitening results will last for a long time with proper care.
+It is important to maintain good oral hygiene habits after teeth whitening treatment.
+This will help ensure the longevity of your new smile.
+With proper care, your teeth whitening results will last.

 Professional